conjure-up/conjure-up/docs/config-spec.md

     "bundles": [{
         "key": "apache-core-batch-processing",
         "name": "Apache MapReduce",
-        "summary": "MapReduce is a software framework for easily writing applications which process vast amounts of data in-parallel on large clusters of machines."
+        "summary": "MapReduce is a software framework for easily writing applications which process vast amounts of data in-parallel on large clusters of machines.", "bootstrapSeries": "trusty"
     }, {
         "key": "apache-hadoop-spark",
         "name": "Apache Spark",